Digit112/Web-Quiz/README.md

 1. Make the question more specific

 	This is the obvious choice.
 It's often possible to add more qualifiers to a question until only one answer is strictly correct.
-Keep in mind though, that the user may memorize the association between only of the qualifiers with the correct answer, if no other questions in the library have that same qualifier.
+Keep in mind though, that the user may memorize the association between only one of the qualifiers with the correct answer, if no other questions in the library have that same qualifier.

-2. Set the question's preferred presentation style to `"multiple-choice"`
+2. Set the question's `mode-of-presentation` to `"multiple-choice"`

 	This is a great way to ensure that the user doesn't have to read a lengthy question and doesn't feel cheated when a technically correct submission gets marked wrong.
 It also makes the questions easier, and some questions simply don't lend themselves well to multiple-choice (for example, questions asking what an acronym stands for)

 3. Allow multiple correct answers

 	This is a valid approach as well.
 The user will see all acceptable answers after submitting their response.
-The user may only memorize one of the correct answers, and perhaps that is acceptable.
+However, the user may only memorize one of the correct answers.

+Methods 2 and 3 work very well in conjunction.
+If there are multiple answers on a question, by default, a random one will be chosen as the single correct answer which the user will have to select to be marked correct in multiple-choice presentation.
+This will require that they learn both correct answers to consistently get that question correct.

+Note that in this case, the question remains a single question and the user's progress is tracked as such.
+The system will not recognize a situation in which, for example, the user has only mastered one of two or more answers.
+If it is vital that a user spend as much effort on the individual answers as they would on any other question, the questions should be split into multiple questions with identical question statements but different answers.
+The user's progress on each question will be tracked separately.

 ### Question Groups